kizivat/saas-kit/README.md

 - Create a Stripe account
 - Create a product and price Tiers
   - Create your [products](https://stripe.com/docs/api/products) and their [prices](https://stripe.com/docs/api/prices) in the Dashboard or with the Stripe CLI.
   - SaaS Starter works best if you define each tier as a separate product (eg, `SaaS Starter Free`, `Saas Starter Pro`, `Saas Starter Enterprise`).
-Include a monthly and annual price for each product if you want to support multiple billing periods.
-  - You do not need to create a free plan in Stripe.
-The free plan is managed within the app.
+Currently we display the [default price](https://docs.stripe.com/products-prices/manage-prices#default-price) for each product.
+If you have multiple prices for a product, the user can switch between them in the management portal.
+  - If you want to display only selected products, you can filter them by setting the `stipeProductIds` in `src/config.ts` to an array of the product ids you want to display.
 - Setup your environment
-  - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable PRIVATE_STRIPE_API_KEY (`.env.local` locally, and Cloudflare environment for prod).
+  - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable `PRIVATE_STRIPE_API_KEY`.
 Be sure to use test keys for development, and keep your production/live keys secret and secure.
 - Optional: theme your Stripe integration
   - Change the colors and fonts to match your brand [here](https://dashboard.stripe.com/settings/branding)
-- Update your pricing plan data to align to your stripe data
-  - See `/src/routes/(marketing)/pricing/pricing.js` and Fill in all fields for each plan. stripe_price_id and stripe_product_id should only be omitted on a single “free” plan.
-Multiple free plans are not supported.
-    - The product in Stripe can contain several prices for the same product (annual, monthly, etc).
-The stripe_price_id you choose to put in this json will be the default we use for the checkout experience.
-However, if you have more prices configured for a product configured, the user can switch between them in the management portal.
-  - Set the `defaultPlanId` to the plan the user will see as their “current plan” after signup, but before subscribing to a paid plan (typically “free”).
-It should align to the plan with no stripe_price_id.
-  - if you want an item highlighted on `/pricing`, specify that plan ID in `/src/routes/(marketing)/pricing/+page.svelte`
+- Your pricing data will be fetched from Stripe and displayed on the pricing page automatically.
+(This approach is a subject to possible change in the future, as it relies on the Stripe API – you can always customize the pricing page to be static for performance reasons, however we like the idea of using Stripe as your "pricing CMS" for now better.)
 - Update your portal configuration
   - Open [stripe portal config](https://dashboard.stripe.com/test/settings/billing/portal) and make the following changes
     - Disallow editing email under customer information (since we allow editing in primary portal)